vidalme/gradientdiscipline/README.md

 <b>22/10/23</b><br>
 Learning how to include AWS into the mix, replacing on-premise "servers" and even other services with cloud power.
 Great feeling to be reaching this point to finally make the connection between the cloud and devops practices.
 (Before this course I was studying only cloud without any real understanding of operations/linux/network)<br><br>
 <b>23/10/23</b><br>
-Starting the Jenkins section of the course, it is the longes section of the whole course (6h), Imran does not fuck around, he is a straigh shooter and those 6 hours are of pure content and knowledge, this will be specially a wild ride since I was really looking forward to learn Jenkins cause there is something I like about automation and it looks like Jenkins would be the first actual taste of it.<br><br>
+<p>Starting the Jenkins section of the course, it is the longest section of the whole course (6h), Imran does not fuck around, he is a straigh shooter and those 6 hours are of pure content and knowledge.
+<p>I expect this to be specially a wild ride since I was really looking forward to learn Jenkins cause there is something I like about automation and it looks like Jenkins would be the first actual taste of it.<br><br>
 <b>24/10/23</b><br>
 2 days of intense CI/CD studies, it was actually my first formal contact with the concept(I had heard of it, but never actually had my hands on it), the tool Imran chooses is Jenkins ( I am aware there are many other options available ).<br>
 I am still half way through the CI/CD section and I did face a bit of a learning curve in order to get the bigger picture, a few particular new concepts were quite challenging to fully comprehend, but the little I could grasp was very exciting and motivating.<br><br>